Northwest Romantic Modernism

 - Rooms that can be used for many purposes (including, ideally, places for the people living in the house to be together and places for them to be apart.)

 - Niches (like window seats, an inglenook for a fireplace, maybe an alcove for a study)

 - Small bedrooms mainly for sleeping.
 (Then we put the square footage saved back into the shared space of the house – rooms where the household can be together, yet be doing different things.)

 - Possibly, shared bathrooms rather than a master bath plus additional baths for kids and/or guests.
 There is a lot of room for innovation here that can both reduce construction cost and make bathing a lovely experience.

 - Large overhangs.
 (There are technical, building science reasons for this.
-Ask me.
-A bit of a challenge with a stylistically modern house, but I have thoughts on how to do both.)
+A bit of a challenge with a stylistically modern house, but it is possible to do both.)

 - Acknowledgment, in the form of the house, of Seattle’s place on and connection to the Pacific Rim, as well as national center of highly developed technological manufacturing.
 (Boeing’s subcontractors here could provide an amazing capacity for innovation and construction of things other than airplanes….)

 - Landscaping designed and implemented at the same time the house is built using permaculture principles, lots of edibles mixed with ornamentals, groundcovers that do not require mowing, butterfly gardens, apiaries….
 (We have fantastic landscape architects with whom we love to collaborate who can help with this.)